haanhduclinh/ruby-demo/README.md

+# ruby-code
-# connect with Elastic MQ / already for SQS
+## connect with Elastic MQ / already for SQS
 - send_message
 - get_message
-# connect with FakeS3 / already for S3
+## connect with FakeS3 / already for S3
 - s3.demo